0BananaBig0/from_gcc_to_cpp/docs/ConversionAndCasting.md

    programmer.
 4. In contrast, **explicit conversion** **requires** the programmer to define the **conversion process**, which can be accomplished through various casting methods.
+5. Conversion and casting can **impact performance**, especially in performance-critical applications.

 ### Implicit Conversion